 We all love our live entertainment.
 From sporting events to music concerts to monster truck rallies, arenas and stadiums entertain of tens of thousands of visitors day in and day out in an industry that has expanded to over $5 billion in North America alone.
 Yet visitor safety and customer experience are set to improve dramatically as venues begin to adopt new technology that allows a more connected experience.

-Sensors are already starting to be placed in a players’ equipment to track location, speed and impact in a way that avoids inhibiting the players' mobility and movement.
-The National Football League (NFL) is currently experimenting this concept.
+Sensors are already starting to be placed in players’ equipment to track location, speed, and impact in a way that avoids inhibiting the players' mobility and movement.
+The National Football League (NFL) is currently experimenting with this concept.

 The sensors that are being tested send out wireless signals that are picked up by receivers located around the stadium.
 The receivers collect and aggregate the data for each player and store the big data in the cloud.
 From there, the fans can see detailed stats about players’ movements whenever they watch a replay of their favorite players.
 This could also theoretically be applied in the equipment of hockey players since they use similar padding.
 In sports where protection is more minimal like soccer and baseball, sensors can be placed in cleats.

 With the broader stadium WiFi network, the stadium operators themselves could also better serve the fans in terms of convenience and security.
 Fans can keep track of wait times for cues at concessions and restrooms.
 This not only makes for a better experience, it also leads to higher concessions for the venue due to less time standing in line and more purchasing food and drinks.